23f2005144/comment-category-classification/README.md

 ### Class Imbalance

-The dataset exhibited approximately a **21:1 imbalance ratio** between the majority and minority classes, creating significant challenges for minority-class recall and stable Macro F1 optimisation.
+The dataset exhibited a **21:1 imbalance ratio** between the majority and minority classes, creating significant challenges for minority-class recall and stable Macro F1 optimisation.

 This imbalance motivated: